Home Page Brochures Cards Newsletters Stationery Catalogs Folders Custom & Other Help Center

 Important Information About RGB and CMYK

 Many graphics software programs give you the choice to work in either RGB or CMYK.
-These are called "color spaces".
-Scanners and digital cameras create images using combinations of just three colors: Red, Green and Blue (called "RGB").
+These are called “color spaces”.
+Scanners, phones, and digital cameras create images using combinations of just three colors: Red, Green and Blue (called “RGB”).
 These are the primary colors of light, which computers use to display images on your screen.
-Printing presses print full color pictures using a different set of colors, the primary colors of pigment: Cyan (blue), Magenta (red), Yellow and Black (called "CMYK").
-This is "4-color process" or "full-color" printing that comprises the majority of magazines and marketing materials you see every day.
-At some stage your RGB file must be translated to CMYK in order to print it on a printing press.
+Printing presses print full color pictures using a different set of colors, the primary colors of pigment: Cyan (blue), Magenta (red), Yellow and Black (called “CMYK”).
+This is “4-color process” or “full-color” printing that comprises the majority of magazines and marketing materials you see every day.

 It's Best If You do the RGB-to-CMYK Conversion of Your Images